AlexandruRudoi/TMPS_Labs/Lab_3/README.md

 ## **Theory**

-This project demonstrates **7 Structural Design Patterns** in a logistics/dispatch system using Clean Architecture.
-Structural patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+This project demonstrates **3 Behavioral Design Patterns** in a logistics/dispatch system using Clean Architecture.
+Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
+They describe not just patterns of objects or classes but also the patterns of communication between them.

-**Note**: This system also includes 6 creational patterns (Singleton, Abstract Factory, Factory Method, Builder, Prototype, Object Pool) from Lab 1 as the foundation for object creation, but this lab focuses specifically on structural patterns.

-### **Structural Design Patterns (7)**
+### **Behavioral Design Patterns Overview**

-**Structural Design Patterns** focus on simplifying relationships between entities, composing objects into larger structures, and ensuring flexibility in how classes and objects are combined:
+**Behavioral Design Patterns** focus on communication between objects, what goes on between objects and how they operate together.
+They characterize the ways in which classes or objects interact and distribute responsibility:

+### **Available Behavioral Patterns:**

+1. **Chain of Responsibility** - Pass requests along a chain of handlers
+2. **Command** - Encapsulate requests as objects
+3. **Interpreter** - Define a grammatical representation for a language
+4. **Iterator** - Access elements of a collection sequentially
+5. **Mediator** - Define simplified communication between classes
+6. **Memento** - Capture and restore an object's internal state
+7. **Observer** - Define a subscription mechanism to notify multiple objects
+8. **State** - Alter an object's behavior when its internal state changes
+9. **Strategy** - Define a family of algorithms and make them interchangeable
+10. **Template Method** - Define skeleton of algorithm, defer steps to subclasses
+11. **Visitor** - Separate algorithms from objects on which they operate

+### **Implemented Patterns (Lab 3 Focus):**

-### **1. Adapter Pattern**
+### **1. Observer Pattern**
-Allows incompatible interfaces to work together by **wrapping an existing class with a new interface**.
-Enables integration of third-party systems without modifying their code.
+Defines a **one-to-many dependency** between objects so that when one object changes state, all its dependents are notified and updated automatically.
+Perfect for event handling and notification systems.

-### **2. Decorator Pattern**
+### **2. Strategy Pattern**
-Attaches **additional responsibilities to objects dynamically** without altering their structure.
-Provides a flexible alternative to subclassing for extending functionality.
+Defines a **family of algorithms**, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

-### **3. Composite Pattern**
+### **3. State Pattern**
-Composes objects into **tree structures to represent part-whole hierarchies**.
-Allows clients to treat individual objects and compositions uniformly.

-### **4. Facade Pattern**
-Provides a **simplified interface to a complex subsystem**.
-Reduces dependencies and makes the subsystem easier to use.

-### **5. Bridge Pattern**
-Separates an **abstraction from its implementation** so they can vary independently.
-Useful when both abstractions and implementations need to be extended.

-### **6. Flyweight Pattern**
-Uses sharing to support **large numbers of fine-grained objects efficiently**.
-Reduces memory consumption by sharing common state between objects.

-### **7. Proxy Pattern**
-Provides a **surrogate or placeholder for another object** to control access.
-Useful for lazy initialization, access control, logging, or caching.
+Allows an object to **alter its behavior when its internal state changes**.
+The object will appear to change its class.
+State-specific behavior is encapsulated in separate state classes.

 ---

-The implementation uses **Clean Architecture** with clear separation of concerns across multiple layers, demonstrating how structural patterns create flexible, maintainable, and efficient software systems by managing object relationships and compositions effectively.
+The implementation uses **Clean Architecture** with clear separation of concerns across multiple layers, demonstrating how behavioral patterns enable flexible communication, runtime algorithm selection, and elegant state management in complex software systems.

 ---